 Best used estate cars

-There are a large number of Superb Estates available used, starting at around £5,500 for a high-mileage 1.6 TDI, but we think the 148bhp 2.0 TDI combined with SE Business trim is the sweet spot.
+There are a large number of Superb Estates available used, and we think the 148bhp 2.0 TDI combined with SE Business trim is the sweet spot.
 That brings kit you’ll like, such as an electric driver’s seat, part-leather trim and sat-nav.
 But no Superb, entry-level S model aside, is spartan inside.

 For sheer practicality, nothing else comes even close.
 There’s an almost comical amount of legroom for passengers, and the boot measures 660 litres seats-up, or 1,950 litres with them folded, something that can be done at the pull of a well placed lever.
 The front passenger seat back folds to allow the loading of long items, while there are a range of the Simply Clever features that Skoda has become famous for: a removable LED torch in the boot, umbrellas in the front doors, and even some dimples in the cup holders to allow a bottle to be opened one-handed.